Retirement Villages: Is it the right one for you?05-07-2021 | Resource

 The decision to buy into a retirement village can often be difficult.
 Whether you are looking for yourself, or another family member, there are so many options and so many new villages and facilities being built that it can be confusing trying to work out which one is right for you.

 In recent years there has been a lot of negative publicity and feedback concerning the complex contracts and detailed 'fine print' that many villages were using.
-Thankfully, in October 2013, legislation was introduced to standardise retirement village contracts and (hopefully) make things easier for potential purchasers to understand.
-Whilst this is helping with some aspects of the purchase transaction, there are still a number of important factors your need to consider before entering into a Lease to rent a property, or an Agreement to buy a property, in a retirement village.
+Thankfully, legislation to standardise retirement village contracts and (hopefully) make things easier for potential purchasers to understand was introduced some years ago.
+Whilst this helps with some aspects of the purchase transaction, there are still a number of important factors your need to consider before entering into a Lease to rent a property, or an Agreement to buy a property, in a retirement village.

 The main considerations you need to take into account include:

 1. What are the costs associated with a particular retirement village?

 Before you enter into any agreements or contracts, it is wise to investigate exactly what costs are involved, including any up-front fees, such as the purchase price of the property and/or an accommodation bond, as well as any ongoing charges.
 For instance, many villages charge weekly or fortnightly fees to cover things like electricity, gas or water, as well as maintenance fees for the property.